 As an Indian passport holder, you rank 67th in the world and it is true that the situations for Indians are improving.
-For example, India used to be ranked #77 in 2015.
+For example, India used to be ranked #77 just five years ago (in 2015).

 Fun Fact: The UAE passport is currently ranked number 1, which allows a UAE citizen visa-free travel to 167 countries.
 Other countries in the top 5 are Canada, United States, Germany, France, Denmark, Sweden, Luxembourg, Finland, Italy, Singapore, Netherlands, Spain, Norway, and South Korea.